-The Academy of American Poets will dedicate a week of its Poem-a-Day series to poems by contemporary poets Reginald Dwayne Betts, Meg Day, Amanda Johnston, Lynn Melnick, TC Tolbert, and Javier Zamora that explore the theme of Poetry & the Body through several different lenses.
+The Academy of American Poets dedicated a week of its Poem-a-Day series to poems by contemporary poets Reginald Dwayne Betts, Meg Day, Amanda Johnston, Lynn Melnick, TC Tolbert, and Javier Zamora, which explored the theme of Poetry & the Body through several different lenses.
 Poem-a-Day is distributed to more than 450,000 readers each morning via email, social media, and syndication.
-Poets featured will also curate collections of poems by other poets that speak to the theme.
-The Academy will enlist the support of organizations outside of literature to help share the poems and educational resources.
+Poets featured also curated a collections of poems by other poets that spoke to the theme.
+The Academy enlisted the support of organizations outside of literature to help share the poems and educational resources.

 Where My Dreaming and My Loving Live

 Any and all were invited to program on this theme in March and share their efforts using the hashtags #MyDreamingMyLoving and #PoetryCoalition.
 Here’s a look at what took place across the country in March.

 The Alliance for Young Artists & Writers invited the 13,000 students from across the United States who submitted poetry to the 2018 Scholastic Art & Writing Awards to read “Flores Woman” by Tracy K. Smith over their school’s PA system on International Poetry Day, March 21.
 They also collaborated with artist and Scholastic Awards alum Karina Puente, who created an original, large-scale papel picado or cut paper work featuring “Flores Woman.”
 The art-making process was recorded via time-lapse and streamed online, along with a reading of the poem.
 In addition, alumni of the National Student Poets Program collaborated on a chapbook centered on Poetry & the Body.
 All students were invited to develop their own innovative efforts to broaden the reach of the collaborative and share them on Instagram, and students who participated received gift certificates from Blick Art Materials.